MichaelDeCorte/LambdaExample/README.md

 ==============================
 TODO
 - aws config
+    - s3-bucket-replication-enabled
+    - s3-bucket-ssl-requests-only / done
+    - s3-bucket-policy-grantee-check / done
+    - encrypted-volumes / done?
+    - cloud-trail-encryption-enabled / won't do.  encrypted by default.  rule requires kms key.
+    - cloudformation-stack-notification-check / n/a
+    - ec2-instance-detailed-monitoring-enabled
+    - ec2-instance-managed-by-systems-manager
+    -
-    - ssh should be retricted to vpn
+    - ssh should be retricted to vpn.  impacts all security groups
     - s3 buckets should be replicated across regions
     - s3 buckets should be encypted / done
+    - s3 buckets should be limited to ssl
+    - s3-bucket-logging-enabled
+    - mfa-enabled-for-iam-console-access for mdecorte and adminstrator
+    - s3-bucket-policy-grantee-check
+    - vpc-flow-logs-enabled
+    - cloud-trail-encryption-enabled
+    - ec2-instance-detailed-monitoring-enabled
+    -

 - multiple angular workspaces, not hard coded.  how?
 Currently "dev" is hardcoded in shared/environment/environment.service.ts
 - micro frontends https://micro-frontends.org/